 Keep your ads and content off unsavory sites.
 Who your brand associates with dictates how users perceive you—a sentiment shared by over 2,200 brands that requested third-party vendors pull their advertisements from far-right news platform Breitbart.com, due to its overwhelmingly conservative stance and strong pro-Trump message.
 People and products want to align with messages that they can get behind.

 Treat your personal social media pages as an extension of your business.
 We’ve seen how Facebook treats our personal data.
 Even with maximum privacy settings, don’t put anything out onto the web that you would be ashamed to share with colleagues, business partners and customers.

 Use .SUCKS as a forum for online reputation management.
 Don’t just sit on your domain, give your customers a platform for feedback—then take their feedback to heart.
-You can get one right here for only $4.99.
+(Psst - You can get one right here.)

 Solicit reviews—the right way.
 In 2016, Amazon cracked down on “incentivised reviews”.
 Know the review policies for the sites you are targeting and make sure what you are doing is above board.

 Brands can be fragile, and one wrong move can undo a reputation that took you months or years to build.
 As such, it is absolutely critical that brands explore every avenue of self-protection online to safeguard themselves not only against online haters and trolls, but against their own mistakes too.